Julie Raque Adams

-Julie Raque Adams (born June 11, 1969) is an American businesswoman, politician and a Republican member of the Kentucky Senate representing District 36 since January 1, 2015.
+Julie Marie Raque Adams (born June 11, 1969) is an American businesswoman, politician and a Republican member of the Kentucky Senate representing District 36 since January 1, 2015.
 She is a former member of the Kentucky House of Representatives and the Louisville Metro Council.

 Education

-Adams earned her BA degrees from Saint Mary's College and the University of Notre Dame, and her MA from George Washington University.
+Adams attended Sacred Heart Academy.
+Adams earned her BA degree from Saint Mary's College in Notre Dame, Indiana, and her MA from George Washington University.

+Personal life

+Adams was born in Louisville, Kentucky.
+She is married to Jim Adams, and is the mother of two sons, James and Joseph.